Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 # Use Cases

 <p class="intro">
-Lightrail supports many Use Cases for how you can use Customer Value.
+Lightrail supports many use cases for how you can use customer value.
 We offer the ability to do Points Programs, Referrals, Generic and Unique Codes, Discount and Dollar-off Promotions, Digital Giftcards and many more.
 </p>

 ---